mcsee/Software-Design-Articles/Articles/Wordle/How to Create a Wordle as a Centaur/readme.md

 status.style.width = '300px';
 ```

-This is not strictly necessary but it helps keep the UI as simple as possible.
+This is not strictly necessary, but it helps keep the UI as simple as possible.

 <!-- [Gist Url](https://gist.github.com/mcsee/25c2b2fa74c035c8b1d2dd4d656289c9) -->